 Students may be assessed by attendance at the practicum site, observation from the onsite supervisor, reflection journals and their own self-evaluation using an evaluation instrument provided by the instructor.
-Students will be assessed on the quality and developmentally appropriateness of the plans and materials utilized to implement experiences for preschool-age children.
-Students will also be assessed based upon their communication with staff, children and parents in the early childhood setting.
+Students will be assessed on the quality and developmentally appropriateness of the plans and materials utilized to implement experiences for school-age children.
+Students will also be assessed based upon their communication with children, families and colleagues in the school age setting.

 Through practicum experiences, students are being trained as potential employees in the early childhood profession.
 Employability is based not only on working skills but also on attendance, punctuality, dependability, and attitude.
 The student's scheduled time in practicum is very important.
 It is of extreme importance that students be present and on time.
 The children and staff are depending on students as an important part of the total program team.
 Employment skills will be part of the overall assessment for this class.

 Other evaluations may include: observation from the on-site supervisor, reflection journals, and self-evaluation using an evaluation instrument provided by the instructor.
-Students will be assessed on the quality and developmentally appropriateness of the plans and materials utilized to implement experiences for preschool-age children.
-Students will also be assessed based upon their communication with children, families, and colleagues in the preschool setting.
+Students will be assessed on the quality and developmentally appropriateness of the plans and materials utilized to implement experiences for school-age children.
+Students will also be assessed based upon their communication with children, families, and colleagues in the school age setting.